corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 ### Time-windows

-Time windows represent the period during which the transaction must be notarised.
-They can have a start and an end time, or be open at either end:
+Time windows represent the period during which the transaction must be notarized.
+They have a start and an end time, or may be set as open at either end:

 {{< tabs name="tabs-9" >}}
 {{% tab name="kotlin" %}}